-The tables below show fees paid for administrative services by the Adviser to the Administrator with respect to the Funds for the fiscal periods indicated.
+The table below shows fees for administrative services paid by the Adviser to the Administrator with respect to the YieldMaxTM Innovation Option Income Strategy ETF for the fiscal period indicated.
+The remaining Funds had not commenced operations as of the date of this SAI.